fokalview/VR-Data-V2/README.md

 - Hover on each point to see metric name and exact value
 - Hover near the center to show a summary across all visible genders

-This plays directly into questions about demographic differences and how various groups experience VR.
+This supports questions about gender based differences in VR outcomes and how demographics shape comfort and immersion.

 ---